-Founder's Camp is a sprawl of level areas, a few of which offer some shade among the oaks.
-It consists of an upper and lower area that share a parking loop.
+Founder's Camp is a sprawl of level areas down an oak-studded descending ridgeline with great panoramic views of the rolling hills above the Grapevine.
+It consists of an upper and lower site that share a parking loop.
 The upper area has 6 level spots including 2 king size, and starts right at the parking loop.
 It has more shaded spots but the trail to the lower sites meanders through it.
-The lower part is 5 level areas one king size, about 120 feet down a mostly gentle trail with one short steep part, and more private once you're there.
+The lower part is 5 level areas one king size, about 120 feet down a mostly gentle trail with one short steep part, and more private once you're down there.
 Couples and small groups/families can coexist here booked separately, but if your group size approaches 12 or you want more room and privacy book both places.
 This site can accommodate large groups of 30+ so bring your extended outdoors loving family, scout group, church or school outing, reunion, sports group, corporate team bonding, health and wellness retreat; any group you want to gather together surrounded by cubic miles of clean mountain air.

 Founder's Camp has the shadiest and most sheltered sites on the ranch, and you're welcome to book one site as a single, couple etc camper.
-The sites are divided up so there's almost no line-of-sight between camps when booked separately.
+The sites are divided up and take advantage of obstacles and topography so there's almost no line-of-sight between camps when booked separately.
 With the shared parking loop and trailheads nearby, you're more likely to mingle a bit with other hipcampers at Founder's Camp.
-Gregarious folks might find this a big plus, but if absolute privacy is important to you, the other campsites on the ranch are much more isolated.
+Gregarious folks might find this a big plus, but if absolute privacy is important to you, the other campsites on the ranch are much more isolated from other campers.

-For the summer 2021 season there will be a third Founder's Camp site further still down the trail, perfect for campers with kids featuring a secret tunnel through the trees to a camping fort.
-Site 1 has several new large tent areas, and some of the pads at Site 2 have been enlarged too, and the parking loop has been enlarged and levelled better.
+There have been many improvements over the opening 2020 season.
+Site 1 has several new large tent areas, and some of the pads at Site 2 have been enlarged too, and the parking loop has been enlarged and leveled better.
 If you visited last season you'll find everything bigger and better.

 Liron Mountain Ranch is 24 varied acres high in the soft rolling hills of Lebec overlooking Tejon Ranch and the Grapevine.
 There is a network of trails criss-crossing the property to explore the different microclimates from sunny exposed slopes to cool oak-shaded canyon.
 3 of the 4 main trailheads begin at the Founders parking loop.
 Enjoy seasonal wildflowers and watch the abundant wildlife.
 The ranch is an excellent place for cross country and obstacle course racers to train while camping.